EndPointCorp/end-point-blog/2013/03/07/streaming-live-with-red5-media.html.md

 }
 ```

-We could wrap the last four lines in some kind of configUI() function on VideoPool, but haven't I told you?
+We could wrap the last four lines in some kind of configUI() function on VideoPool, but haven’t I told you?
 Refactoring will be your homework assignment!

 When the new subscriber shows up, we add him or her and update ScrollPane.